Sample size re-estimation incorporating prior information on a nuisance parameter: Statistical model and meta-analytic-predictive priors

 \section{Statistical model and meta-analytic-predictive priors}

 This section is split into three parts.
 In the first part we outline the statistical model considered in this manuscript and the classical frequentist approach of sample size planning.
 In the second part we recapitulate MAP priors.
-Several approaches for incorporating prior information into frequentist sample size planning are discussed in the third part.
+In the third part several approaches for incorporating prior information into frequentist sample size planning are discussed.